KatherineMichel/church-website-and-marketing-on-a-budget/research_and_design_sprint.md

 #### People Needed

-I would do most of the work alone, and act as facilitator for select group work, particularly involving the church's Nurture Outreach Witness (NOW) Committee.
+I would do most of the design work alone, and act as facilitator for select brainstorming and planning group work, particularly involving the church's Nurture Outreach Witness (NOW) Committee.

 ## Let's Identify the "Problem"